-Real estate and partnerships are classified as Level 3 and are comprised mostly of owned properties leased to commercial enterprises.
+Real estate consists of direct real estate investments and real estate investment trusts.
+Direct real estate investments are classified as Level 3 and are comprised mostly of owned properties leased to commercial enterprises.
 These investments are valued using professional property valuations or appraisals, net of debt borrowed against the related assets.
 Appraisals and valuations are updated every 3 years.
+Real estate investment trust are valued at net asset value (NAV) per share calculated at the estimated market value of the total assets less liabilities divided by the number of common shares outstanding.
+These are classified as Level 1 since they report a daily NAV per share and are actively traded on either national security exchanges or active markets for those securities.